 Though it remains to be seen how it will be implemented and interpreted by judicial authorities, the Amendment extends the scope of criminal liabilities under Chinese law, making the criminal law broader, and offers more discretion to prosecuting authorities.
 At the same time, it brings the PRC Criminal Law more in line with international anti-corruption laws and demonstrates the Chinese government’s determination and continuing efforts to fight bribery.

-If you would like to learn more about the issues in this Alert, please contact Mimi Yang or your usual Ropes & Gray attorney.
+If you would like to learn more about the issues in this Alert, please contact your usual Ropes & Gray attorney.

 1See Amendment VII to the Criminal Law, February 28, 2009, Art.
 13, available here.

 3Under the current PRC Criminal Law, a person committing the crime of receiving bribery will be punished depending on the amount of bribes s/he has taken; i.e., if below RMB 5,000, s/he may be sentenced to up to two years’ criminal detention (if circumstances are minor, may be given administrative sanctions); if between RMB 5,000 and RMB 50,000, s/he will receive at least one year imprisonment and may be sentenced to up to 10 years’ imprisonment; if between RMB 50,000 and RMB 100,000, s/he will receive not less than five years imprisonment and may be sentenced to life imprisonment; and if over RMB 100,000, s/he will receive not less than 10 years or life imprisonment, and may receive the death penalty.